 - Receiving Board Verification: On Election night two workers from each precinct report to City Hall for final verification.
 The Receiving Board (one Republican and one Democrat) completes a checklist that includes verifying the ballots have been stored and sealed properly, the list of voters balances with the number of ballots tabulated, and all paper reports have been completed.

 - Hand Delivery of Results Reports: When all in-person and absentee ballot processing is completed, the City Clerk delivers the paper results reports to Kent County, along with the paper poll books and lists of voters.
-The paper results are used in the verification process in the two weeks following the election to arrive at Official Results.
+The paper results are used in the verification process in the two weeks following the election and are the Official Election Results.

 - Canvass of County Election Results: Immediately following the election, the Kent County Board of Canvassers, made up of two Democrats and two Republicans, review the results for every precinct in Kent County.
-They verify that the precincts are in balance and that the Election Results reported electronically to the County agree with the paper reports produced on Election Day.
+They verify that the precincts are in balance and use the paper results reports produced on Election Day to verify the Official Election Results.
 The Canvassers will request an explanation of any discrepancies and retabulate ballots from a precinct if a discrepancy cannot be resolved.

 - Recounts: By State law, a recount cannot be requested until the State Board of Canvassers has certified the official election results.
 Recounts can only be requested by a candidate that has been aggrieved by the outcome of the election.
 There is a fee to conduct a recount that is reimbursed to the candidate if the outcome of the election is changed by the recount.
 The local or county clerk does not have the authority to conduct a recount unless requested by a candidate.